Terminator (franchise): The Terminator (1984)

 The Terminator is a 1984 science fiction action film released by Orion Pictures, co-written and directed by James Cameron and starring Arnold Schwarzenegger, Linda Hamilton and Michael Biehn.
 It is the first work in the Terminator franchise.
 In the film, robots take over the world in the near future, directed by the artificial intelligence Skynet.
 With its sole mission to completely annihilate humanity, it develops android assassins called Terminators that outwardly appear human.
 A man named John Connor starts the Tech-Com resistance to fight the machines, defeat Skynet and free humanity.
-With a human victory imminent, the machines' only choice is to send a Terminator back in time to kill John's mother, Sarah Connor and prevent the boy's birth, thereby handicapping the resistance from ever being founded in the first place.
+With a human victory imminent, the machines' only choice is to send a Terminator back in time to kill John's mother, Sarah Connor and prevent the boy's birth, thereby stopping the resistance from being founded in the first place.
 With the fate of humanity at stake, John sends soldier Kyle Reese back to protect Sarah Connor and thus ensure his own existence.
 It was released on October 26, 1984 and grossed $78.4 million worldwide.

 Terminator 2: Judgment Day (1991)

 Terminator 2: Judgment Day is the 1991 sequel to the original Terminator film and was released by TriStar Pictures.
 It was co-written, directed and produced by James Cameron and stars Arnold Schwarzenegger, Linda Hamilton, Edward Furlong, Robert Patrick and Joe Morton.
 After robots fail to prevent John Connor from being born, they try again in 1995, this time attempting to terminate him as a child by using a more advanced Terminator, the T-1000.
 As before, John sends back a protector for his younger self, a reprogrammed Terminator, who is a doppelgänger to the one from 1984.
 After years of preparing for the future war, Sarah decides to use the same tactics the robots used on her: preventing Skynet from being invented by destroying Cyberdyne Systems before they create it.

-It was released on July 3, 1991, to critical acclaim and grossed $523.7 million worldwide.
-It also won several Academy Awards, one most notably for its then-cutting-edge computer animation.
+Terminator 2: Judgment Day was released on July 3, 1991 to critical acclaim, becoming the most successful film at the US box office in 1991, and grossing $523.7 million worldwide.
+It won several Academy Awards, one most notably for its groundbreaking computer animation.
 The film was remastered for 3D and re-released in August 2017.